This page is all about barbecue tips...

 When purchasing a pork butt look for one that has lots of marbling.
 The flesh should have a pink, fleshy color.
 Avoid pork that is dark or gray.

 Ribs - The ribs served to judges at barbecue competitions are usually pork ribs.
 Sometimes beef ribs are included as an extra category, but the points you get from beef ribs do not count towards the cumulative points for Grand Champion.
 You may be saying..."I don't want to be Grand Champion.
-I just wanna cook some ribs!"
+I just want to cook some ribs!"
 I can certainly understand that.
-For this lesson we'll be discussing pork ribs.

 Barbecue Tip - For an out of this world barbecue ribs recipe click here!